-This is a blood test that is done on newborn babies to test for treatable conditions that you, your doctor, or midwife can’t see by just looking at your baby.
+This is a blood test done on newborn babies to find out if your baby is at risk of having a certain treatable condition that you, your doctor, or midwife can’t see by just looking at your baby.

 Finding and treating these conditions early can help prevent health problems.
 This can improve your baby’s overall health and may even save your baby’s life.

 This screening test looks for treatable conditions that include:

 These conditions are often genetic.
 Usually babies are born with them when they inherit a gene, which has a change in it, from both parents.
 This change stops the gene from working properly.
 Sometimes the conditions can happen for no reason.
 The treatable conditions aren’t caused by anything that happened during pregnancy.